 The EOC will be activated in the event of a natural or man-made disaster when the routine availability of resources requires support and/or augmentation.
-The City Manager has appointed the City Attorney, the Public Works Director, and the Community Development Director as standby officers for the Emergency Director role.
+The City Manager has appointed the Assistant City Manager, City Attorney, and the Public Works Director as standby officers for the Emergency Director role.

-If activated, the EOC Director, or their designee, will proclaim or request proclaim the existence or threatened existence of a "local emergency." the (Cound cil to
+If activated, the EOC Director, or their designee, will proclaim or request the Council to proclaim the existence or threatened existence of a "local emergency."